tap349/tap349.github.io/_posts/2016-11-12-phoenix-notes.md

 (e.g. [MonadEx](https://github.com/rob-brown/MonadEx)) which allow to use
-this error handling mechanism in any module while Ecto.Multi is used when you deal with persistence and need something to replace callbacks (that Ecto.Multi is alternative to our custom operations in Rails projects which both persist data and run `after_*` callbacks manually).
+this error handling mechanism in any module while Ecto.Multi is used when you deal with persistence and need something to replace callbacks (that is Ecto.Multi is alternative to our custom operations in Rails projects which both persist data and run `after_*` callbacks manually).